superdex/esignature-recipes-python/README.md

 * Get an envelope’s recipient statuses.
 See app/py_007_envelope_recipient_status
 * Using a webhook to receive status changes.
 See app/lib_master_python/ds_webhook.py
 * Authenticating with the Signature REST API.
 See app/lib_master_python/ds_authentication.py
+* Embedded tagging and sending of an envelope.
+See app/py_012_embedded_tagging

 ## API Logging Feature
 The application also enables you to easily view your account’s API logs.
 It shows all API requests to your